Pelagicore/software-factory/docs/chapters/getting-started/development-workflow.rst

 Development Workflow
 ====================

 The development workflow depends on what is intended to be developed.

-If the intention is to add or modify a component/service then the SDK is the main track.
-If it's a bigger development task modifying the platform itself then the more appropriate track is to build the system image from sources.
+If the intention is to add or modify a component/service then one should use the SDK.

+If it's a bigger development task modifying the platform itself then the more appropriate way is to build the system image from sources.

 Component development
 ---------------------